luphord/imgwrench/README.rst

         --help                     Show this message and exit.

         Commands:
-        colorfix  Fix colors by stretching channel histograms to full range. resize    Resize images to a maximum side length preserving aspect ratio. save      No-op to enable saving of images without any processing. stack     Stack images vertically, empty space in the middle.
+        blackwhite  Convert color images to black and white. colorfix    Fix colors by stretching channel histograms to full range. crop        Crop images to the given aspect ratio. resize      Resize images to a maximum side length preserving aspect... save        No-op to enable saving of images without any processing. stack       Stack images vertically, empty space in the middle.

 Features
 --------

 * Subcommands can be executed sequentially to form a pipeline
+* Command *blackwhite* for converting images to black and white
 * Command *colorfix* for fixing the colors of aged photographs
+* Command *crop* for cropping images to give aspect ratio
 * Command *resize* for resizing images
 * Command *stack* for vertically stacking images
 * Command *save* for no processing, but saving images with the given parameters